facebook/react/docs/docs/05-reusable-components.md

     optionalObject: React.PropTypes.object,
     optionalString: React.PropTypes.string,

-    // Anything that can be rendered: numbers, strings, components or an array
+    // Anything that can be rendered: numbers, strings, elements or an array
     // containing these types.
-    optionalRenderable: React.PropTypes.renderable,
+    optionalNode: React.PropTypes.node,

-    // A React component.
+    // A React element.
-    optionalComponent: React.PropTypes.component,
+    optionalElement: React.PropTypes.element,

     // You can also declare that a prop is an instance of a class.
 This uses
     // JS's instanceof operator.